RoboJackets/urc-software/documents/installation/docker_installation.md

 You should get a webpage for noVNC.
 Click `Connect` and enter the password, `urc-2023`.

-After this, you should see a Terminator window.
+After this, you should see a terminal window.
 You can launch GUI applications from this window.
-For example, try launching `gazebo`.
+For example, try launching `gazebo` or `rviz2`.

 ## 11. Deleting the Docker Container